faadias/ezdb/README.md

 		})
 		.go()
 		.then(function(results) {
-			console.log(results);
-		});
+			console.log(results);	// [ { key : 56, primaryKey : 121 } ];
+						// key corresponds to the value of the index (age) for the removed record
+						// primaryKey is, of course, the removed record's primary key value });

 If you think that this will only remove those records where age is 56 and first name is "Grace", then you guessed it right!

-The only important note here is that, differently from other Promises, this one will not return only the records' primary keys, but the whole record itself!
+The only important note here is that, the "results" returned by the Promise is a bit different from previous sections: it consists of a list of objects with the attributes "key" and "primaryKey".
+If an index is specified, "key" will hold the value of the index for that record; if not, it will be the same as "primaryKey".

 ## Transactions

 I will not go into details about transactions.
 If you are used to databases, you know how they work.
-Put simply, a transaction is a group of commands garanteed to be ENTIRELY persisted in the database or NOT AT ALL: they either succeed together or fail together.
+Put simply, a transaction is a group of commands guaranteed to be ENTIRELY persisted in the database or NOT AT ALL: they either succeed together or fail together.

 This is exactly what happens, as mentioned earlier, when you pass an array to the insert, update or remove methods.
 The difference here is that you can now combine those calls and use different tables: